cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Labels

-In version 1.18 we deprecated the `postgresql` label in pods to identify the name of the cluster, and replaced it with the more canonical `cnpg.io/cluster` label.
+In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster and replaced it with the more canonical `cnpg.io/cluster` label.
 Such a label is no longer maintained.

-Similarly, from this version the `role` label is deprecated.
+Similarly, from this version, the `role` label is deprecated.
 The new label `cnpg.io/instanceRole` is now set and will entirely replace the `role` one in a future release.